Marginal Shield Fern

 Dryopteridaceae (Shield Fern family)

-Cultivation: The preference is medium to light shade, mesic conditions, and a thin rocky soil with an acid pH.
-This fern prefers a location with high humidity that is protected from harsh winds.
+Cultivation: The preference is medium to light shade, mesic conditions, and rocky soil with an acid pH.
+This fern prefers a location with high humidity that is protected from prevailing winds.

 Photographic Location: A sandstone ravine at Fall Creek Gorge (aka "The Potholes") in west-central Indiana.

 Comments: This medium-large fern has elegantly shaped evergreen fronds.
 Because it has a fairly conventional appearance for a fern, it may not be easy to identify at first glance.
 The most distinctive trait of the Marginal Shield Fern is the location of its sori: they can be found along the margins of its subleaflets.
-During the late spring or early summer, immature sori will look like small green bumps along the margins; later in the year, they become orange-brown and are much more conspicuous.
-In Illinois, other species in the Shield Fern family have their sori closer to the central vein of each subleaflet.
-Other common names of Dryopteris marginalis include Marginal Wood Fern and Leather Fern; the latter name refers to the texture of its leaves.
+During the late spring or early summer, immature sori will look like small green bumps along the margins of subleaflets.
+Later in the year, the sori become orange-brown and they are much more conspicuous.
+In Illinois, other species in the Shield Fern family have their sori closer to the central veins of their subleaflets.
+Other common names of Dryopteris marginalis include Marginal Wood Fern and Leather Fern; the latter name refers to the texture of its evergreen leaves.

 Return